hyperturing/rails-blog/README.md

 http://tutorials.jumpstartlab.com/projects/blogger.html

 The app is developed in Rails in the MVC framework and uses an ActiveRecord database schema to manage content such as
+- Articles
-- articles
+- Tags
-- tags
+- Comments
-- and comments
+- User data

 Sorcery is used for secure user authenticaiton